awasthigaurav/beautiful-jekyll/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Gaurav Awasthi.

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+ I have no idea why I'm making this website, or what purpose it will serve, but oh, well.

 ### My story